hushameina/STM32H743_Flight_Controller_PCB/README.md

 # License

-This project is shared for educational and portfolio purposes.
+This project is licensed under the MIT License.

-Please contact the author before using the design for commercial applications.
+See the `LICENSE` file for details.